Bhargavvamsi/from-musuluri/MyMedia.md

 | "Lagi Aaj Sawan Ki"          | It's a Classical/Filmi song         | Suresh Wadkar           |
 | "Vande Mataram"              | It's a Indian national song         | A.R.
 Rahman             |
 | "Binte Dil"                  | It's a melodious and Romantic          | Arijit Singh            |

+---

+## My Favourite Quotes

+> You must be the change you wish to see in the world. *Mahatma Gandhi*

+> Our greatest glory is not in never falling, but in rising every time we fall. *Swami Vivekananda*